Your Guiding Star at Interviews. How to use the STAR technique in interviews.

 Result

 The result is the outcome of your actions.
-Keep it positive and it can be helpful to include feedback.
-FOr example, turnover increased by 20% or your idea was taken on by the organisation and implemented in different departments.
+Keep it positive, and it can be helpful to include feedback.
+For example, turnover increased by 20%, or your idea was taken on by the organisation and implemented in different departments.
 Some STAR models include a double R with an R for reflection.
 Have prepared your reflections on what you learned from the situation and what you may have done differently.

 Examples of STAR interview questions

 Planning and Organisation?
-Give an example of when you planned an event or project?
+Give an example of when you planned an event or project.

 STAR method in remote interviews